Best Vagus Nerve Stimulation Devices: Honest Reviews

 Clinical data: Reduced anxiety scores by 41% in placebo-controlled trial (n=450)

-My experience: Stopped my panic attacks during flights – the 7-minute “Calm” setting is my secret weapon.
+My experience: Had good effect on reducing panic attacks during flights – the 7-minute “Calm” setting made me fall asleep faster than the Pulsetto

 Expert take: “The ear’s auricular branch offers direct vagus access with minimal current,” notes Stanford neuroscientist Dr. Leah Park.